subugoe/pubdev_docker/README.md

   After that wait until you see a line that the debugger is waiting for connections and launch the debug configuration from IntelliJ IDEA (screenshot above).
 You should see the position where the execution of the scripts starts.

-  The first debugger connection stops inside `carton`, you need to resume the execution since `carton` to let it start the interesting Perl process which runs `Plack`.
-Connect a second time from the IDE and start from there...
+  The first debugger connection  used to stop inside `carton`, but now we are getting directly into `Plack`.

 ## TODO list

-  * Currently the debugger seems to be stuck in the frameworks, pass the debugging module directly to `Plack`.
+  * Currently the debugger seems to be stuck in the frameworks, even  wa are now capable to get directly into `Plack`.

 # Release Notes